scn-lang/scn-ts/docs/flow.todo.md

 you are on scn-ts project

-now develop the program based on scn-ts README.md using repograph lib.
+now develop the scn-ts based on scn-ts README.md S repograph npm lib.

+make sure to follow below rules;
+1. use HOF
+2. no oop, no classes.
+3. immutable
+4. no type of any, unknown and as casting
+5. types should import from repograph npm lib

 additional context for you
 1. repograph readme.md